Doina

 I slumped down, leaning against the wall of a building.
 I had no clue where I was or how to escape the gray forest.
 Yet, I wasn’t worried; just as I was nodding off, someone touched my shoulder.
 For a split second, I was sure it was Tavică.
 I didn’t turn around, nor did I move.
 The day was breaking, and the hand on my shoulder grew insistent.
 It belonged to a woman leaning out from a window.
 She wanted to know what I was doing there and why I was sitting on the ground.
 At first, I didn’t see her clearly, then I turned to face her and froze: her eyes were like Tavică’s, incapable of deception or hatred.
 She also had a dark complexion, which gave her a southern look seldom seen in that city of white faces.
 We slipped into conversation naturally, as if we were family.
 I couldn’t tell her she reminded me of Tavică, but I already trusted her without realizing it; her familiar gaze became a source of reassurance.
 I briefly told her what had happened, stressing that my grandmother would arrive soon.
 I sincerely wished for that, even though I knew I’d write to her the next day, and the letter would take three or four days to arrive, and then she’d immediately send me a telegram and some money to the school address, which would take another day or two.
 Judging by how she looked at me, it was clear that this woman who resembled Tavică knew all the ins and outs of this kind of situation.

 “I’ve got a spare bed,” she told me.
 “But it’s here in the kitchen.”
 She asked for 150 lei a month, which sounded perfect to me.
-“And one more thing,” Tavică continued, his spirit shining through the woman banding out the window.
+“And one more thing,” Tavică continued, his spirit shining through the woman half-hanging out the window.
 “I’m Gypsy, sweetie.
 If that’s alright with you, great.
 If not—scram!”
 I was at a loss for words, and she added, “The bed’s right by the window.
 You can see the whole view from here.”
 I glanced over at the sea of buildings, and we burst out laughing, our chortles echoing with a sense of home.
 I spent the rest of the term in that ground-floor kitchen.
-When I returned to Comoșteni, I smelled of food, and my books carried the same aroma.
+When I returned to Comoșteni, I smelled of food, and even my books carried the same aroma.
 I remember buying new ones to replace a part of them.
 But I had made some savings.
 My independence wasn’t cheap; it never had been.

 Whenever I think about memories, I see the photo where Tavică’s head is missing, erased, perhaps out for a stroll, and not dissolved by the rain.
 I picture him floating among the apartment buildings, only to settle onto the figure of a woman in a kitchen on the edge of a socialist-era neighborhood.